 As opposed to closed source software, open-source codes are usually free of cost but coders can modify and sell it.

 Angular is one of the most popular platforms that offers open-source frameworks to coders.
 It’s fairly new, but since it is led by Google, it is a highly trusted application.
+It’s used to create anything from social networks to process management apps.
 Back when it was launched in 2015, coders varied in adapting to it until the brand held the Angular Connect 2015 which resulted in a great response and an increasingly large user-base.

 Angular vs. WordPress